microsoft/vscode-dev-containers/containers/codespaces-linux/README.md

 2. To use the pre-built image:
    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
-   3. Select the General Purpose Multi-Language Development Container (Codespaces) definition.
+   3. Select the General Purpose Multi-Language Development Container (Visual Studio Codespaces) definition.

 3. To use the Dockerfile for this definition (*rather than the pre-built image*):
    1. Clone this repository.